The Butcher's Wife: Plot

-On the island of Ocracoke, off the coast of North Carolina island, a clairvoyant named Marina discovers a twin-tailed comet in the sky, a snow globe on shore, and a wedding band inside a fish, omens indicating she will soon find her perfect mate.
+On the island of Ocracoke, an island off the coast of North Carolina, a clairvoyant named Marina discovers a twin-tailed comet in the sky, a snow globe on shore, and a wedding band inside a fish, omens indicating she will soon find her perfect mate.
 After envisioning the man's smile in a dream, she assumes it belongs to Leo Lemke, a middle-aged New York City butcher visiting the island.
-Two days later, Leo returns to the city with his new bride, to the astonishment of his customer, Robyn Graves.
+Two days later, Leo returns to the city with his new bride, to the astonishment of his customer Robyn Graves.
 After Marina recounts their whirlwind romance, Robyn wonders if she will ever be as certain about her boyfriend, psychiatrist Alex Tremor.
-Marina has a vision of Robyn's true love, whom the customer mistakenly believes to be Alex.
+Marina has a vision of Robyn's true love, whom Robyn mistakenly believes to be Alex.
 That evening in the apartment across the street, Alex reacts to Robyn's sudden marriage proposal with skepticism over Marina's psychic abilities.
 On a nearby rooftop, aspiring young artist Eugene Kearney gazes at Marina as she looks up at the stars.

 In the morning, Leo discovers the message, "We are all in the gutter, but some of us are looking at the stars", artistically rendered on the butcher shop window by Eugene.
-The artist offers to remove the message, but Marina likes it, and hires Eugene to work in the shop, despite warnings from Leo about his poor reputation.
+Eugene offers to remove the message but Marina likes it and hires Eugene to work in the shop, despite warnings from Leo about his poor reputation.
 Alex appears moments later, reminding Eugene to attend his psychotherapy session, as prescribed by the boy's probation officer.
-Marina cuts veal chops against her husband's wishes, and within seconds, a trendoid art patron enters asking for veal chops.
+Marina cuts veal chops against Leo's wishes, and within seconds, a trendoid art patron enters asking for veal chops.
 Despite his amazement at Marina's prescience, Alex disapproves of the advice she gave Robyn, believing she is foolish to live by something as primitive as female intuition.

 While exploring her new neighborhood, Marina wanders into a dress shop and convinces dowdy choir mistress Stella Keefover to buy a flashy evening gown, as she will soon be performing in a nightclub.
 Realizing the impracticality of walking barefoot in the city, Marina buys a pair of shoes, for which she pays $3.50, misinterpreting shopkeeper Grace's request for $350.00.
-During a therapy session with Alex, Stella shocks the psychiatrist by announcing her intention to become a blues singer inspired by Marina's advice.
-That evening, Grace approaches Marina about the outstanding balance on the shoes, but changes her mind after the clairvoyant gives her a package of steaks, predicting the shopkeeper will soon be cooking for two.
+During a therapy session with Alex, Stella shocks him by announcing her intention to become a blues singer inspired by Marina's advice.
+That evening, Grace approaches Marina about the outstanding balance on the shoes, but changes her mind after Marina gives her a package of steaks, predicting Grace will soon be cooking for two.